In Poland right after World War II, a French physician (Lou de Laage, The Wait) discovers a Catholic convent filled with pregnant nuns.

 Conclusions & Final Thoughts:

 This French-Polish-Belgian co-production raises important ethical questions.
 The fact that the film is based on actual events only adds to its greatness.
-The Innocents is a harrowing, unforgettable movie, definitely one of the best films 2016.
+The Innocents is a harrowing, unforgettable movie, definitely one of the best films of 2016.
 Highly recommended!
 Color, 115 minutes, Rated R.